Is Florence Worth Visiting? Here’s All You Need to Know

 Between the two, Florence is the city you must visit.

 If you’re celiac, I’d even recommend at least a half-day trip to eat at their STELLAR gluten-free bakery!
-At Er Pasticceria, a 100% gf bakery, you can eat all the best, traditional Italian pastries and baked goods.
+Er Pasticceria is a 100% gluten-free bakery.
+This means that you can eat all the best, traditional Italian pastries and baked goods.

 Is Florence better to visit than Rome?